Ragan's PR Daily Awards 2016

 [Back to the Top]

 Yes.
-The only requirement is that all entries be submitted in English.
+Entries may be submitted by organizations from around the world.
+The only requirement is that entries be submitted in English.

 May an organization or nominator enter more than one entry?